Do you think you may be pregnant? Here are 26 very early pregnancy signs as early as 2 weeks after conceiving.

 The best day to test for a pregnancy would be on or after the day of your missed period.

-*Try your best to wait until you are due your period or have missed your period.
+- Try to wait until you are due or missed your period.

 A truly wonderful and affordable online birthing course you can take from home.
 I am recommending it because I really wish I had known about it when I had my first baby.
 Read my honest review of birth it up here